Today the Sun's on Us

 "Today the Sun's on Us" is a song by English musician Sophie Ellis-Bextor, released as the third single from her third studio album Trip the Light Fantastic (2007).
 It was written by Ellis-Bextor, Steve Robson, and Nina Woodford and produced by Jeremy Wheatley and Brio Taliaferro.
 A pop ballad featuring electric and bass guitar, its lyrics describe "appreciating the good times while they're here."
 It was released on 6 August 2007 as a CD single.

-Critical response to "Today the Sun's on Us" was mixed: some appreciated the overall tone of the song, and others criticized Ellis-Bextor's vocals.
+Critical response to "Today the Sun's on Us" was generally positive, with most appreciating the lyrics and overall tone of the song.
 The song was a commercial failure, peaking at number 64 on the UK Singles Chart.
 An accompanying music video was filmed in Iceland, and depicts Ellis-Bextor as a thief in an emotionally abusive relationship.

 Recording and composition

 "Today the Sun's on Us" was produced by Jeremy Wheatley and Brio Taliaferro.
 Steve Robson engineered Ellis-Bextor's vocals.
 Wheatley and Richard Edgeler mixed the song at the Twenty-One Studios in London.
 The song is a slow adult pop ballad which features electric guitars and a bass guitar.
 Ellis-Bextor's husband Richard Jones recorded both instruments, and Tim Van der Kuit recorded the electric guitar.
 The track was co-written by Ellis-Bextor, Robson and the Swedish songwriter Nina Woodford.
 Describing the song, Ellis-Bextor explained that it is about "appreciating the good times."
 She described it as "very sensitive", if "a bit melancholy."
 Reflecting on its release in 2010, Ellis-Bextor said:

 Ellis-Bextor stated that she released the song as a single because "it was important to me with this single to push boundaries a little bit and part of that is explore a few musical directions that are a bit more unexpected, so it's been nice to release a ballad."